levany/Levan_Snax_AirHockey_Interview/Readme.txt

  - if we focus on reusibility,
-   the Entities them self should not be aware of each other, and for example, comunicate using generic messages and common global services. that way we can copy-paste them to other projects or sections of the app, and everything just works.
+   the Entities them self should not be aware of each other, and, for example, comunicate using generic messages and common global services. that way we can copy-paste them to other projects or sections of the app, and everything just works.

- _ I did implement generic messages using the Unibus library, and you get to see the general approach, but i didnt bother to make everything Super generic and sporated, since its a small interview project..
+ - I did implement generic messages using the Unibus library, and you get to see the general approach, but i didnt bother to make everything Super generic and separated, since its a small interview project..

-7. Physics :
+8. Physics :

- - PaddleInputController manually moves the to the pointer (mouse or touch)
+ - PaddleInputController manually moves the paddle to the pointer (mouse or touch)

  - I Used "IBeginDragHandler, IEndDragHandler, IDragHandler" to get the pointer's position

- - and I used unity's FixedJoint. it can be linked to a rigid body and move it thowards it in a way that is physiclly accurate, taking colliders and physics into account. so if there is a wall between the paddle and the mouse pointer - it will get stuck on the wall.
+ - to move the paddle I used unity's "FixedJoint". it can be linked to a rigid body and move it thowards it in a way that is physically accurate, taking colliders and physics into account. so if there is a wall between the paddle and the mouse pointer - it will get stuck on the wall. cleanly.

- - I also created a simple "Boundry" utility object to keep the paddles in their half of the table/
+ - I also created a simple "Boundry" utility object to keep the paddles in their half of the table.

-8. AI :
+9. AI :

  - I Wrote Super simple AI. didnt bother to make anything fancy. (although there are many options for that)